Developer Manual

 hurl

-Install via hurl.dev.
-Only required if you want to run the API integration tests locally (make api or make test).
+Install version 7.1.0 from hurl.dev.
+Only required if you want to run the API integration tests locally (make test-api or make test).
+The Makefile pins HURL_VERSION ?= 7.1.0; make setup will warn if your installed version differs.

 Project Structure